SaahilTakooree/IntegrityVault/README.md

 ### a) Angular Frontend

-i) Open the project in VS Code
+i) Open the project in Visual Studio Code

 * Open Visual Studio Code.
 * Open the terminal (`Ctrl + ` or Terminal -> New Terminal).